arg-mp3/qck-ytdl/ReadMe.md

 After everything is installed.
 Run the shellscript which will then provide a prompt to include the HTML link to the video you wish to install and enjoy :).

+If things begin to slow down at all.
+Try clearing the yt-dlp system cache by entering the following outside of the script: 'yt-dlp --rm-cache-dir'